 January 25, 2011 - The World Bank Group has announced that it is making $27 billion in funding available over the next two years for countries of Europe and Central Asia (ECA) affected by the Eurozone crisis.

 In 2008, IFC reinforced its support to Agrokor, a leading agribusiness and retail group in Croatia, with another €40 million loan with a goal to double production capacity at PIK Vrbovec and further develop farm productivity at Belje.

 Croatia became a member and shareholder of IFC in 1993.
-Since then, IFC's investment in Croatia totaled $987 million, including $292 million in syndicated loans, in 28 projects across a variety of sectors.
+Since then, IFC's investment in Croatia totaled $836.8 million, including $292.4 million mobilized from our partners, in 31 projects across a variety of sectors.
 In addition, IFC has supported trade flows of $23.4 million through its trade finance program.
-Our committed investment portfolio in Croatia as of 30 June 2013 is $118 million.
-In fiscal year 2013, IFC invested $150 million in Croatia, including $56 million of syndicated loans.
+Our committed investment portfolio in Croatia as of 30 June 2014 is $277.7 million.
+In fiscal year 2014, IFC invested $141.9 million in Croatia.
 IFC's investments in Croatia have financed projects in the financial markets, renewable energy, general manufacturing, tourism, and agribusiness sectors.

 Through a combination of investment and advisory services we will continue to partner with clients in strategic sectors crucial for Croatia’s long-term sustainable development, with a particular focus on:

 Financial sector with a special emphasis on small and medium enterprises and energy efficiency lending

 Climate change including investments in infrastructure and energy sectors